mackenly/link-shortener/README.md

 - No database required (uses KV)
 - Create links via dashboard or API
 - Secured using Cloudflare Access Zero Trust
-- Built in QR code generation
+- Built-in QR code generation
 - Click counter for analytics
 - Automatic link expiration (3 hours to 10 years)

 ![Dashboard With New Link](docs/pages/images/dashboard-after-creating-link.png)

 ## Getting Started
-See documentation for the [getting started](https://linkshortener.dev/getting-started) guide.
+See the documentation for the [getting started](https://linkshortener.dev/getting-started) guide.

 ### API Documentation
 See [API Route Docs](https://linkshortener.dev/api-routes) for more information.